pynenc/pynenc/docs/usage_guide/use_case_002_basic_redis.md

 ## Redis and Docker

 For a containerized setup using Docker, the `Dockerfile` and `docker-compose.yml` are configured to include Redis and the Python environment.
 The `PynencBuilder` example above uses `redis://redis:6379`, which aligns with the default Redis service name in `docker-compose.yml`.
+Ensure the `pynenc-redis` plugin is included in your requirements.

 ## Development Mode